All plants need water, but some plants take this relationship a step further.

 Generally, cheaper potting mixes won’t have these additions.
 You may also find what you’re after being sold as “potting soil” or “garden soil” at your garden retailer.

-You can sift the fertiliser prills out of potting mix if you can’t find a suitable pre-made product.
+You can sift the fertiliser prills out of the potting mix if you can’t find a suitable pre-made product.
 Ideally, choose a mix that doesn’t have lots of large bark chunks, and is made more of smaller, stable ingredients like sand that won’t degrade over time.
 Important things to note:

 - Soak potting mix in water for a few hours before using